Elegant Gothic Lolita

 - Guilt-Na from Vampire Doll is often one, much to her chagrin.

-- Venus Versus Virus has Lucia, and she also has a clothes' store that sells dresses in the same style.
-The twins Layla and Lola also dress in gothic lolita fashion, and many of Sumire's outfits have gothic lolita overtones.
+- Venus Versus Virus has Lucia, who owns a clothes' store that sells dresses in this style.
+The twins Layla and Lola also dress in gothic lolita fashion.

 - In The Wallflower (Or Yamato Nadeshiko Shichi Henge), there's the "GothLoli Sisters" who are rather less than elegant, not very lolita-ish, and also not very gothic... but that's what they call themselves, and often chant "Goth Goth Loli Loli".